StevenRudenko/ActionsContentView/README.md

 There is one limitation:

-* all horizontal scrolling views will not work at bounds of this view
+* all horizontal scrolling views will not work at bounds of this view, except you will use swipe from the bezel mode.

+You can enable swipe from the bezel by adding next row to XML layout

+    <shared.ui.actionscontentview.ActionsContentView
+        ...
+        app:swiping_type="edge"
+        ...
+        />

+or by next lines of code:

+    viewActionsContentView.setSwipingType(ActionsContentView.SWIPING_EDGE);

 ![Example application looks on phone][1]![Example application looks on phone][2]

 ![Example application looks on tablet][3]

-Here is exmple of usage ActionsContentView as element of XML layout:
+Here is example of usage ActionsContentView as element of XML layout:

     <RelativeLayout xmlns:android="http://schemas.android.com/apk/res/android"
         xmlns:app="http://schemas.android.com/apk/res-auto"